pulibrary/rdss-handbook/globus.md

    1. click on the collection you just created
    1. click on the collections tab
    1. click on "Add a guest Collection"
+      * You may need to authorize (click rdssglobus@princeton.edu and allow)
    1. click bowse and select the s3 bucket top path
    1. Fill in the name and description
    1. Click create collection